ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/05-huffman-trees.md

 The following table shows the relative frequencies of the letters of the alphabet.
 From this table we can see that the letter 'E' appears about 60 times more often than the letter 'Z'.
-In normal ASCII, the words "DEED" and "MUCK" require the same amount of space (four bytes).
+In normal Latin-1, the words "DEED" and "MUCK" require the same amount of space (four bytes).
 It would seem that words such as "DEED", which are composed of relatively common letters, should be storable in less space than words such as "MUCK", which are composed of relatively